Title IX Staff

 • Meets with respondents to discuss alleged harassment, provide information regarding available resources, notify them of University policy and procedures, and describe any interim measures in place or those that may be instituted.

-• Coordinates and monitors a prompt and equitable investigatory process in cases of sexual harassment.
+• Coordinates and monitors a prompt and equitable investigatory process in cases of sex-based harassment.

 • Provides information to students regarding their Title IX rights and responsibilities, including information about the resources available on and off campus, the formal and informal complaint processes, the availability of interim measures, and the ability to file a complaint with local law enforcement and complaint with the University simultaneously.

-• Attends Title IX education programs to understand best practices as they relate to Title IX and sexual harassment issues.
+• Attends Title IX education programs to understand best practices as they relate to Title IX and sex-based harassment issues.